-This often stops many students from continuing their training, as they either experience the fear of injury (which causes tense muscles and possible injury), OR they get an injury and stop training.
+This often stops students from continuing their training, as they experience the fear of injury (which causes tension and possible injury), OR they get an injury and stop training.

-Not being a good uke creates resistance and tension, but, you can focus your attention on becoming better, and overcome this potential block on the path to becoming the Aikido Master.
+Not being a good uke creates resistance, but, you can focus your attention on becoming better, and overcome this potential block on the path to becoming the Aikido Master.

 Focusing on doing the technique, rather than receiving it.

 This often occurs because, as children, we are taught by parents, schools and society, that we must be winners.
 People who win are heroes, and people who lose are failures... right?

 Life is about the flow of energy and you must experience both extremes, to learn your life lessons.
 There is yin/yang, positive/negative, win/lose, and Aikido teaches you all about this flow right inside your techniques.